 As you write your risk statements, try this syntax:

-I start by writing the risk portion–the uncertain event or condition.
+I start by writing the risk, the uncertain event or condition.

 When defining risks, think about what may or may not happen.
 Risks by definition are uncertain events or conditions, not things that have already happened.
-(Threats that have occurred are called issues; opportunities that have occurred are benefits.
-Issues and benefits require management too.)
+Threats that have occurred are called issues; opportunities that have occurred are benefits.

-Want to improve results with better risk statements for the enterprise, program, and project risks?
-Ask yourself the following litmus test questions:
+Want to improve results with better risk statements for your project risks?
+Ask yourself the following questions:

 - Does the risk statement focus on uncertain events or conditions?